aarya8i/learn-python/week-001/README.md

    - when you create a function you are defining it, an example is this: def function()

 2. Arguments vs Parameters
-   - Example: we have a function the adds A and B. A and B are the parameters, now lets say the user inputed in the function, 5 and 4.
+   - Example: we have a function that adds A and B. A and B are the parameters, now lets say the user inputed in the function, 5 and 4.
 5 and 4 are the arguments.
 The function then returns 9.
-   - The difference between arguments and parameters is the argument is the value passed into the function and parameters are variables whose value is passed into the function
+   - The difference between arguments and parameters is the argument is the value provided in a function and parameters are variables whose value is passed into the function
 3. Types
    - A dict (short of dictionary) is a list of data values
    - A Tuple is a type of list used to store multiple values in a variable